Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Iowa and its opponents have not yet scored more than 47 points -- this matchup's over/under -- in a game this year.
+- Iowa and its opponents have not yet scored more than 45.5 points in a game this season.

-- So far this season, 75% of Maryland's games (3/4) have had more combined points than Friday's over/under of 47.
+- Maryland's games have gone over 45.5 points in three of four chances this season.

-- The two teams combine to score 66.1 points per game, 19.1 more than the total in this contest.
+- The combined points per game average of the two teams, 66.1, is 20.6 points more than Friday's over/under.

-- The 25.3 combined points per game that these two squads have allowed this season are 21.7 fewer than the 47 total in this contest.
+- These two squads combine to allow 25.3 points per game, 20.2 fewer than this contest's over/under.

-- Hawkeyes games this season feature an average total of 47.6 points, a number 0.6 points higher than Friday's over/under.
+- The Hawkeyes and their opponents have scored an average of 47.6 points per game in 2021, 2.1 more than Friday's total.

-- In 2021, games involving the Terrapins have averaged a total of 61 points, 14 more than the set over/under in this contest.
+- The 45.5-point total for this game is 15.5 points below the 61 points per game average total in Terrapins games this season.

 Iowa Stats and Trends

-- In Iowa's four games this season, it has three wins against the spread.
+- Iowa has three wins against the spread in four games this year.

-- The Hawkeyes have been favored by 4 points or more two times this season and covered the spread in one of them.
+- The Hawkeyes have covered the spread twice this season when favored by 3.5 points or more (in three chances).

 - Iowa's games this year have not hit the over yet in four opportunities.

-- Iowa is 3-1 against the spread and 4-0 overall in games when it records more than 14.3 points.
+- Iowa is 3-1 against the spread and 4-0 overall in games when it puts up more than 14.3 points.

-- The Hawkeyes rack up 293 yards per game, 23 fewer yards than the 316 the Terrapins allow per contest.
+- The Hawkeyes average 23 fewer yards per game (293) than the Terrapins allow per outing (316).

-- The Hawkeyes have four giveaways this season, while the Terrapins have seven takeaways .
+- The Hawkeyes have turned the ball over four times this season, three fewer than the Terrapins have forced (7).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.